 I am a writer, historian and university educator, from Co.
-Kerry, Ireland, with a passion for things medieval and Celtic.
+Kerry, Ireland, with a passion for exploring historical links between Ireland and Spain.

-Perhaps I get excited by new projects a little too easily and past random acts of academia include: standalone articles on Irish involvement in the Crusades, Viking Dublin, a book on an Irish language primer written for Queen Elizabeth I of England, a series of studies on the world-famous Book of Kells, and entries in the Encyclopædia Britannica.
+Past random acts of academia include: standalone articles on the short stories of Ernest Hemingway, an Irish genealogy of D. Felipe V of Spain, Irish involvement in the Crusades, Viking Dublin, a book on an Irish language primer written for Queen Elizabeth I of England, a series of studies on the world-famous Book of Kells, and entries in the Encyclopædia Britannica.
 In addition, I have co-authored articles in areas as varied as the history of time and using Wikipedia as a teaching tool.

 Professional